-As a founding member of the Extractive Industries Transparency Initiative (EITI), BP works with governments, non-governmental organizations and international agencies to improve transparency and disclosure of payments to governments.
-The EITI is an inclusive process that is tailored to fit the local fiscal and legal regimes.
+As part of the EITI, we work with governments, non-governmental organizations and international agencies to improve the transparency of payments to governments.